-Adoption stage
+Adoption Stage

-As the next stage of the Plan process following the Report of Examination, The Planning, etc (Scotland) Act 2006 requires authorities to send to the Scottish Ministers:
+In line with the Local Development Plan Adoption process following the Report of Examination, The Planning etc. (Scotland) Act 2006 required the Council to send to the Scottish Ministers:

 - The modifications made following receipt of the Report of Examination.
-This is the Adoption Plan. - A statement setting out any recommended modifications that the authority has not made and the explanation for this (by reference to the grounds listed below); - The proposed plan they wish to adopt; - The report of the examination; - The advertisement of their intention to adopt the plan; and - Any environmental assessment carried out into the proposed plan as modified.
+This was the Adoption Plan. - A statement setting out any recommended modifications that the authority did not make and the explanation for this. - The proposed plan the Council wished to adopt. - The Report of Examination. - The advertisement of the Council's intention to adopt the plan.

-All who made representations to the North Lanarkshire Local Development Plan Modified Proposed Plan will be notified of the publication of the Adoption Plan (Notice of Intention to Adopt).
-At this stage, representations can only be sent to the Scottish Ministers, who have 28 days to advise the Council if it can proceed to Adoption.
-On receipt of the Scottish Ministers approval the Plan will be formally recognised as Adopted on the date of the notification by Scottish Ministers.
+All who made representations to the North Lanarkshire Local Development Plan Modified Proposed Plan were notified of the publication of the Adoption Plan (Notice of Intention to Adopt).
+At that stage, representations could only be sent to the Scottish Ministers, who had 28 days to advise the Council if it could proceed to Adoption.

+On receipt of the Scottish Ministers approval on 5 July 2022, the North Lanarkshire Local Development Plan was formally recognised as Adopted.

-The Local Development Plan Action Programme will be confirmed within 3 months of plan adoption.
-The Action Programme will be reviewed and updated every 2 years.
+The Local Development Plan Action Programme was confirmed within 3 months of plan adoption, and this will be reviewed and updated every 2 years.

-Assessment activities to date
+Assessment Activities to Date